 Waterside has two separate balcony areas offering sunny seating for most of the day, and is situated right on the now famous Soveriegn Harbour which is the biggest composite marina facilty in Northern Europe, which particulary in the summer months welcomes visitors from many countries including Sweden, Holland, France and Spain.
 The marina facilities offered to our maritime visitors are absolutely excellent!
 The very popular Waterfront area has a variety of restaurants,(including Thai, Indian and Itailan) plus bars and shops and is a short level walk from the apartment.The beach (sandy at low tide) is just a couple of minutes' walk from the apartment, and there are good level paved walkways all around the harbour and along the beachfront.
 For the keen "non sea" swimmer there is an excellent pool at the nearby Sovereign Centre.
 A good variety of shops can be found at the nearby "Crumbles" shopping centre:- Asda (supermarket) Boots (chemists) as well as "high street" clothing boutiques and a multiplex cinema.

-The property is not suitable for children under 5, although babies up to 18 months are very welcome! cot and high chair available on request.
+The property is not suitable for children.
 We now have full wi fi facilities - ask us for the security code on your arrival!

 East Sussex has been on the visitors' map since Julius Caesar and his Roman legionaires landed at Pevensey Bay in AD 43.
 His legacy lives on in the ruins of many castles and fortifications.
 In 1066 William of Normandy landed and following the famous battle of Hastings (actually fought on Senlac Hill, just outside the town) where he built the beautiful Battle Abbey, in the picturesque town of Battle, nearby.